dado1209/favicode-task-david/README.md

 - Copy the .env.example file to a new file named .env:
 - Run `composer install` to install the dependencies.
 - Run `php artisan key:generate` to generate a unique application key
-- Run `php artisan migrate` to set up database tables
+- Add database information in .env and run `php artisan migrate` to set database tables

 ## Usage